 - Assess the Situation- It may be necessary to assess the situation in order to determine if the actions of the smoker are considered either harmful to nearby residents, or a nuisance to nearby residents.
 It may be that the smoker is imposing on their neighbors in a significant way, but it may also be that the heightened sensitivities of the person issuing the complaint may be unreasonable according to the expectations of the average person.

 - Try Applying Smoking Rules- It may be necessary to require smokers in your community to follow certain rules and guidelines in order to be allowed to smoke in their residence.
 These rules could include, but are not limited to, requiring the owner to install an air purifier that prevents smoke from reaching other residents, sealing the home in order to keep the smoke inside the residence, and restricting smoking to sections of the house that are not connected to the home of someone who has complained.
+You also allow residents to use their vape and vaporizer pens for smoking.

 - Restrict Smoking to Certain Buildings- Many HOAs opt for restricting smoking to a certain area of the property or to certain buildings.
 Oftentimes, smoking will be prohibited in newer buildings but allowed in older buildings.
 Alternatively, many properties allow long-term residents to continue smoking but require new residents to sign a no smoking agreement.
 This is available as an interim measure with the possible goal of a smoke-free property.